IceTank/mineflayer-item-map-downloader/README.md

   - Sets an output directory where maps should be saved.
 Maps are saved in the format `map_<map id>.png` where the map id has leading zeros.

 ### "mapDownloader-saveToFile"
   - If maps should be saved to file.
 If false maps are ownly stored internally.
-Usefull if you only want to look a t maps with the web viewer.
+Usefull if you only want to look at maps with the web viewer.
 Default is `true`